mccright/rand-notes/endpoint-admin-notes.md

 If you use Solid State Drives (SSDs) (standard in modern computers), USB *thumb* drives, or SD cards/flash memory cards do not use the approach described above.
 Secure deletion on SSD storage media is a challenge because they use *wear leveling*, a technology that attempts to spread data evenly across all of the media so that any one part of that storage will not be overwritten too many times -- so that the storage device will last longer.
 Wear leveling interferes with secure erase programs, which deliberately try to overwrite sensitive files with junk data in order to permanently erase them.
 As a result, it is better to use full-disk encryption.
 Encryption avoids the difficulty of secure erasing by making any file on the drive difficult to recover without the required secret.

+### Some Simple Linux Troubleshooting Reminders
+I have been adding some simple Linux troubleshooting reminders to a different file in this repo.
+See:  [https://github.com/mccright/rand-notes/blob/master/Simple-Linux-Troubleshooting.md](https://github.com/mccright/rand-notes/blob/master/Simple-Linux-Troubleshooting.md)

 ### Some Flexible Linux Live Distributions
 * **Fedora Live**: Fedora Xfce Desktop is implemented to be fast and lightweight.
 It is shipped as a live operating system.
 It includes everything you need to try out Fedora's Xfce Desktop.
 You don't have to erase anything on your current system to try it out, and it won't put your existing files at risk.
 If you like it after a test drive, you can install it to a local hard drive from the Live Media desktop. [https://spins.fedoraproject.org/xfce/](https://spins.fedoraproject.org/xfce/)